 Unfortunately, their musical performance does let them down.
 While not chronically bassy and replete with detail, they lack some liveliness, which is particularly important in helping you power through a tough point in exercise.

-Read our full review: Beats Powerbeats Pro
+Read the full Beats Powerbeats Pro review

 If you prefer your wireless headphones a bit more, well, wired, the Beats X offer the more traditional take on wireless in-ears, with a cable connecting the two buds that trails behind your neck.